 - Community-based groups or organisations, or not-for-profit organisations with an ABN, or

-Projects must be implementing bushfire restoration works in one of the Local Government Areas (LGA’s) listed by State or Commonwealth Government.
+Projects must be implementing bushfire restoration works in one of the Local Government Areas listed by State or Commonwealth Government.

 What you can apply for:

-In this program the maximum grant available is $5,000.
+In this program, the maximum grant available is $15,000.

 Grants made available through this program are one off.
 In some instances, part-funding may be offered.